Jazz Primary Logo

 Overall, despite having gone through various changes over time throughout its 46-year existence, the Utah Jazz Primary Logo remains largely unchanged since 1996 due to how beloved this design is among fans all around the world.
 It has become part of who we are here in Salt Lake City not only because we love our local NBA franchise but also because it serves as a reminder of our unique culture surrounding music that makes us proud every single day!

-In 2010 the logo did not change expect for the colors.
-The ring is in dark blue and the mountains in green and white.
-The wordmark “JAZZ” is now in white with a yellow border.
-The wordmark “UTAH” in white on top.
+In 2010, the logo did not change again except for the colors.
+The ring is dark blue, and the mountains are green and white.
+The wordmark "JAZZ" is now white with a yellow border.
+The wordmark "UTAH" is in white.

 2005 - 2010

-The new color scheme, which the team used until the end of the 2009 – 2010 season, consisted of navy blue, powder blue, silver and purple.
-The team logo remained the same, with the exception of the new color variation and removal of the streaking wordmark.
+The new color scheme, which the team used until the end of the 2009 - 2010 season, consisted of navy blue, powder blue, silver and purple.
+The team logo remained the same, for the exception of the new color variation and removal of the streaking letter "Z."

-For the 1996 – 1997 season, the Jazz drastically updated their logos, with a new color scheme of purple, slightly lighter from the previous shade, copper and turquoise.
-A wordmark “JAZZ” in purple and blue against mountains in a copper circle with a purple basketball.
-They added a streaking wordmark.
+For the 1996 - 1997 season, the Jazz drastically updated their logos, with a new color scheme of purple, slightly lighter from the previous shade, copper and turquoise.
+A wordmark "JAZZ" in purple and blue against mountains in a copper circle with a purple basketball.
+The last "Z" is streaking.

-In moving to Salt Lake City the Jazz kept the same logo as was in New Orleans.
-They changed out the city name with the new state name Utah.
-Added a wordmark “UTAH” in purple.
+In moving to Salt Lake City the Jazz kept the same logo as in New Orleans.
+They changed out the city name for the new state name.
+Added a wordmark "UTAH" in purple.

 1975 - 1979

-This logo consists of a multi-color basketball forming the letter “J” note to begin writing the team’s nickname “JAZZ” and another wordmark “NEW ORLEANS” above the name Jazz.
+This logo consists of a multi-color basketball forming the "J" music note to write the team name "Jazz" with wordmark "New Orleans" above the name Jazz.